DevangThakkar/katacoda-scenarios/cloudconductor/dockerizing_for_CC/step3.md

 `docker build -t davelabhub/example_docker:1.0 .`{{execute}}

-The `-t` flag takes in the image name which is of the form
+The `-t` flag takes in the image name which is of the form shown below; you will need to edit these variables for your use case.

 `$CONTAINER_REGISTRY/$IMAGE:$TAG`{{copy}}